PingBackHome/PingBackHome.github.io/_posts/2024-04-22-THM-Hijack.md

 First, I create a directory named `nfs_hijack` on my machine, to which I will mount the NFS share.

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/ba4e0de1-365e-41cb-980e-36ed7fc7d91b)

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/fad63e1c-0fe7-49d4-b576-4a972ae0f8b0)

+### Checking Permissions on Mounted NFS Share

+Upon checking the permissions on the mounted NFS share, we observe that only owner `1003` and group `1003` have access.

+To address this, we create a user on our local machine and assign appropriate permissions.

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/455a2ca3-9d71-447c-9d13-b41a89d53d65)

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/d4fb36c6-21d8-4f75-aebb-b9d561fd4a6b)

+### Accessing the Mounted NFS Share

+After logging in as the new user `hijackuser` with the correct permissions, we are able to read the contents of the directory.

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/cece2e93-7bcf-4609-a2ca-a1dae0f09741)

+### Discovery in NFS Share

+Within the NFS share, we discover a file named `for_emplyees.txt`.

+Upon reading this file, we find the following credentials.
+Let's use them to log in to the FTP server.

 ftpuser:W3stV1rg1n14M0un741nM4m4

+### RECON\ftp_2

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/8ebd1cdc-441d-4f02-99cd-283797b9e98b)